-CruiseMates readers help us assemble a list of the most commonly used terms in cruising.
+CruiseMates readers help us assemble a list of all of the common words used in cruising - nautical and practical industry terms

 Aft: in the direction of the back (stern) of the ship.

-Beam: the maximum width of a ship, distance from side to side.
+Beam: the width of a ship, distance from side to side.

-Berth: a bed on the floor, a term used to determine a ship's "official" capacity, usually two per stateroom.
+Berth: a bed on the floor (used to determine a ship's "official" capacity).

-Bow: the front, leading edge of the ship, aka the "pointy end."
+Bow: the front, leading edge of the ship.
+The "pointy end."

 Bridge: the room where the navigational staff (captain) steers the ship.

-Bulbous Bow: a forward extension of the keel which creates a frontal wave to reduce resistance.
+Bulbous Bow: a forward extension of the keel which creates a false wave thereby reducing resistance.

-Capacity: the number of passengers carried usually including pull-down and rollaway beds.
-A ship can usually carry more passengers than the number of berths so cruise lines often report quarterly capacity at well over 100%.
+Capacity: the number of berths on a ship, not including pull-down and rollaway beds.
+Therefore, a ship can carry several hundred more passengers than its registered capacity.
+This is why cruise lines regularly report their quarterly capacity at well over 100%.

 Forward: in the direction of the front (bow) of the ship.